iluwatar/java-design-patterns/balking/README.md

 Real world example

-> There's a start-button in a washing machine to initiate the laundry washing.
-When the washing machine is inactive the button works as expected, but if it's already washing the button does nothing.
+> A real-world analogy of the Balking design pattern can be seen in a laundry service.
+Imagine a washing machine at a laundromat that only starts washing clothes if the door is properly closed and locked.
+If a user tries to start the machine while the door is open, the machine balks and does nothing.
+This ensures that the washing process only begins when it is safe to do so, preventing water spillage and potential damage to the machine.
+Similarly, the Balking pattern in software design ensures that operations are only executed when the object is in an appropriate state, preventing erroneous actions and maintaining system stability.

 In plain words